 On the night of Easter, they stayed up all night.
-After 2.00am and at the first sound of the roosters crowing, the church bell would ring.
+After 2 am and at the first sound of the roosters crowing the church bell would ring.
 The entire village would then make it's way to church.
-After 4.00am there would be a liturgy.
-Some stayed till the end whilst others went home earlier.
-They would say ‘Christos Anesti' (Christ has risen) and then partake in the custom of ‘tsougrisma' the breaking of red eggs.
-In small groups of 3 or 4, the older folk would visit each house in the village, and along with the Pontian lyra would sing, dance, break eggs, and offer the householder some ouzo.
+After 4 am there would be a liturgy.
+Some stayed till the end while others went home earlier.
+They would say Christos Anesti (Christ has risen) and then partook in the custom of tsougrisma; the breaking of red eggs.
+In small groups of 3 or 4, the older folk would visit each house in the village and along with the Pontic lyra would sing, dance, break eggs, and offer the householders ouzo.
 The second part of Easter was at midday.
 Again people would attend church.
 After church service all the village folk would gather in the village square or in a school yard and someone would play the gayda (bagpipe) and everyone would dance to celebrate the end of fasting.
 The children would play games by rolling their red eggs along the ground.
 Whoever had the strongest egg would take the other's eggs.